Before starting the manufacturing stage, here are some basic technical points.

 1. Detach the old strap from the watch case

-Using a pump tool, detach the strap from the watch case.
-Also detach the buckle from the watch strap.
-You can keep the same buckle or choose to change it (we sell them on our site).
+Using a spring bar tool, detach the bracelet from the watch case.
+Also detach the buckle from the watch bracelet.
+You can keep the same buckle or choose to replace it (we sell them on our website).

-Measure the lug width and then measure the buckle width to choose the right pattern.
+Measure the lug width and then the width of the buckle to choose the correct size.
 The buckle width is also 18 mm.
-You will therefore need to refer to a size 18/18 bracelet.
+Therefore, you will need to refer to a size 18/18 bracelet.

 3. Cut out the pattern pieces

-Cut out the pattern pieces by selecting the strap size that corresponds to the dimensions of the lug width and the buckle width (measured in the previous step).
-Then glue them onto texon or thin cardboard to stiffen the templates.
+Cut out the pattern pieces, selecting the bracelet size that corresponds to the lug width and buckle width (measured in the previous step).
+Then glue them onto Texon or thin cardboard to stiffen the templates.

-If the watch strap you want to remake is too small or much too big for you, we advise you to adjust the "standard dimensions" of our patterns.
+If the watch strap you want to remake is too small or much too large for you, we recommend adjusting the "standard dimensions" of our patterns.
 As a reminder, you can download the pattern here:

 4. Cut the leather

-Cut the 2 external strands with a cutter and using the templates.
-Do not hesitate to refer to the “Choosing the leather” step in our guide.
-Then make a clean cut on each end.
+Cut the two outer strands with a craft knife, using the templates as a guide.
+Refer to the "Choosing the Leather" section in our guide.
+Then, make a clean trim on each end.

-Using a round awl, score on each side of the dotted lines on the pattern (areas to be trimmed and watch buckle attachment area).
+Using a round awl, make a mark on each side of the dotted lines on the pattern (areas to be trimmed and watch buckle attachment area).

-Then transfer these marks to the external strands (flesh side of the leather).
+Then transfer these markings to the outer strands (flesh side of the leather).

 5. Cut out the lining

-To cut the lining strands, we recommend cutting a strip at least 2 cm wider than the templates.
-The ideal is to overcut after gluing (to have a cleaner result).
+For cutting the lining strands, we recommend cutting a strip at least 2 cm wider than the templates.
+Ideally, overcut after gluing (for a neater result).

 6. Trim the ends of the outer strands

-Make a new mark equivalent (in cm) to the distance between the end and the fold zone line.
+Make a new mark (in cm) equal to the distance between the end and the fold line.
 This mark will indicate the area to be trimmed with the knife.
-The idea is to have the same thickness over the entire strand when the end(s) are folded back (for pumps or watch buckles).
+The goal is to have the same thickness along the entire length of the cord when the end(s) are folded (for pumps or watch buckles).

-Trim all ends indicated on the pattern.
+Trim all the edges indicated on the pattern.
 Be careful not to remove too much material.

-Then put some tear-proof tape ( width 6 or 8 mm ) in the center of the external strands to reinforce the bracelet and prevent the leather from stretching.
-Be careful not to put any on the fold areas.
+Then apply tear-resistant tape ( 6 or 8 mm wide ) to the center of the outer strands to reinforce the bracelet and prevent the leather from stretching.
+Be careful not to apply it to the fold areas.

 7. Trim, glue and overcut the lining.

-Lightly trim the 2 ends of the short strand (lining) and only the end at the pump for the long strand (lining) to avoid creating excess thickness.
-Do not forget to check the length of the short lining strand on the pattern in order to adjust the length before trimming (the width will be overcut after gluing).
+Lightly trim both ends of the short (lining) strand and only the end at the pump for the long (lining) strand to avoid creating bulk.
+Remember to check the length of the short lining strand on the pattern to adjust the length before trimming (the width will be trimmed after gluing).

-Then make marks on the flesh side of the short strand to determine the gluing area.
-A mark 14 mm from the fold line at the level of the cap and another mark 10 mm at the level of the fold area for the pump.
+Next, make marks on the flesh side of the short strand to determine the gluing area.
+One mark 14 mm from the fold line at the cuff and another mark 10 mm from the fold area for the pump.

-Then proceed to glue the long strand and short strand lining.
-We recommend using a water-based leather glue (given that the strap is in contact with the skin).
-Be careful not to put glue on the fold areas.
+Next, glue the long and short lining strands together.
+We recommend using a water-based leather glue (since the bracelet will be in contact with the skin).
+Be careful not to get any glue in the fold areas.

-For gluing the lining strand to the long strand, we recommend using a boat stitch: pull on the lining leather to give the leather a curved shape.
+To glue the lining strand to the long strand, we recommend using a "boating" technique: pull on the lining leather to give it a curved shape.
 Do not do this for the short strand.

 Smooth and flatten with a pressure roller.

-To complete this step, overcut the lining after gluing.
+To finish this step, trim the lining after gluing.

-8. Make the chapure and work the loops
+8. Make the chapure and work the passers-by

-Position the template on the long strand and mark the location of the sash.
+Position the template on the long strand and mark the location of the headband.

-Make the bezel for the passage of the watch buckle pin using a round punch (diameter of the width of the buckle pin) and a cutter or a straight cutting knife.
+Make the recess for the passage of the watch buckle's tang using a round punch (diameter of the width of the buckle's tang) and a cutter or a straight cutting knife.

-Work the edge with a finishing gum (e.g. tragacanth or tokonole).
-We do not recommend using an edge finish for this part which is too subject to friction.
-Then use pliers (leather tips) to mark the fold.
+Work the spine with a finishing eraser (e.g., tragacanth or tokonole).
+We do not recommend using an edge finish for this area, as it is too prone to rubbing.
+Then, use a pair of pliers (with leather tips) to crease the fold.

-As a reminder, the total length of the loop is equal to 4 times the thickness of the leather added to 2 times the width.
+As a reminder, the total length of the loop is equal to 4 times the thickness of the leather plus 2 times the width.

 The movable loop will be sewn edge to edge.
-The second loop will be trimmed and only glued because it will be stuck between 2 seams.
+The second loop will be trimmed and only glued because it will be sandwiched between two seams.

-Then work the edges of the loops with an edge finish.
+Next, work the edges of the passers-by with an edge finish.

 Wait until the slices are dry and sew the movable loop.

-Before passing the (non-movable) loop over the long strand, scratch the grain of the lining leather which will be glued (to facilitate the adhesion of the glue) .
+Before passing the loop (non-movable) over the long strand, scratch the grain of the lining leather that will be glued (to facilitate the adhesion of the glue) .

-Then proceed to glue the ends.
-At the pumps, use a needle to mark the fold.
+Next, glue the ends together.
+At the pump locations, use a needle to mark the fold.

-On the short strand, pass the pin of the watch buckle through the loop.
+On the short end, pass the watch buckle's prong through the slot.

-Then pass the loop (non-movable) over the short strand and proceed with gluing.
+Then pass the loop (non-mobile) over the short strand and proceed with gluing.

-Use a smoothing knife to flatten the collage and mark the sewing lines (parallel to the loop).
+Use a smoothing tool to flatten the glue and mark the stitching lines (parallel to the loop).

-9. Work the end of the watch strap
+9. Work on the end of the watch strap

-Mark the center of the bracelet and use a template to define the shape of the end of your bracelet: ogive, round, trapezoid, ellipse, etc.
+Mark the center of the bracelet and use a template to define the shape of the end of your bracelet: ogive, circle, trapezoid, ellipse...

 Finish the cut by sanding the edges with an abrasive sponge.
-Then square the 2 sides of the bracelet.
+Then bevel the two sides of the bracelet.

-10. Trace the sewing lines and mark the points
+10. Draw the sewing lines and mark the points

-Below is an overview of the seam lines to be drawn.
+Below is an overview of the sewing lines to be drawn.

-Then mark the stitching points (do not pierce) with a punching claw.
+Then mark the stitching points (do not pierce) with a pricking iron.

-Sew the long and short strands with a saddle stitch.
-For the choice of thread, we recommend a diameter between 0.35 and 0.45 mm.
+Sew the long and short strands together using a saddle stitch.
+For the thread, we recommend a diameter between 0.35 and 0.45 mm.

 Don't forget to hammer the seams.

-12. Work the edges of the bracelet and nourish the leather
+12. Work the edges of the bracelet and condition the leather

-Check the width of the watch strap before finishing the edge as it is possible that the leather has been worked.
+Check the width of the watch strap before finishing the edges, as the leather may have shifted.

 Sand the edges and apply up to 3 coats of finish (sanding between each coat).
-Do not work the edges at the horns (to avoid creating excess thickness).
-Wax the edges to give them a shiny finish.
+Do not work the edges at the horns (to avoid creating raised areas).
+Wax the edges to give them a glossy finish.

 Nourish the leather with neatsfoot oil.